liquinlab/elm-smile/docs/introduction.md

 The <SmileText/> project is a web-based platform designed to make it easy and fun to develop rich and interactive online experiments.
-Unlike tools that cater to novices and non-programmers, ==Smile is designed to help reasonably competent programmers accomplish more in less time.==
+Unlike tools that cater to non-programmers, Smile is designed to help reasonably competent programmers accomplish more in less time.

 ### Key features: